-Panel members focus their attention on important strategic actions and decisions made by the PCC, including whether he has:
+Panel members focus their attention on important strategic actions and decisions made by the PCC, including whether they have:

-- achieved the aims in his Police and Crime Plan and Annual Report
+- achieved the aims in the Police and Crime Plan and Annual Report

 - considered the priorities of community safety partners

 - consulted appropriately with the public and victims of crime.

 The Panel is made up of 14 elected prepresentatives (councillors) from each local authority (unitary, county and districts) within the force area and two independent co-optees.

 Membership is balanced according to the geographical and political make-up of the County, with similar consideration given to the Panel members' skills, knowledge and experience.
 It is hosted, managed and administered by Derbyshire County Council for complete independence.